 - effective, proportionate and dissuasive administrative pecuniary sanctions up to a maximum of €5 million or 10 per cent of annual turnover for companies, and up to a maximum of €5 million for individuals; and

-The stated objective of the AIFMD is to ensure that all managers of AIFs are authorised and subject to harmonised regulatory standards across the EU.
-Note that the AIFMD regulates fund managers operating within the EU rather than directly regulating the funds themselves, many of which may be based offshore.
+The AIFMD came into force on 21 July 2011, and Member States were required to implement it by 22 July 2013.
+The stated objective of the AIFMD is to ensure that all managers of AIFs are authorised and subject to harmonised regulatory standards across the European Union.
+The AIFMD regulates fund managers operating within the European Union rather than directly regulating the funds themselves, many of which may be based outside the European Union.

 ii Overview of the AIFMD